Halloween: Let Them Eat Candy—But How Much?En Español (Spanish Version)

 the big night.
 And if it works well, stick with it every year.

 Halloween does not have to scare off good nutrition habits.
 It just takes a little bit of planning and some dedication on your part.
-To help Halloween be a more healthful time, the American Academy of Pediatrics provides some tips:
+To help Halloween be a more healthful time, follow these tips:

-Set guidelines about how much candy your children can have.—Have a set number of days that candy can remain in the house before it gets thrown out.
+Set guidelines about how much candy your children can have.
+Consider limiting the number of houses they go to, or how much time they can spend in a particular place.
+Have a set number of days that candy can remain in the house before it gets thrown out.
 Determine how much candy they can have each day or each week.

 One additional candy tip: Try not to reward your child's good behavior with candy or punish bad behavior by withholding candy.
 Use non-candy things, like a trip to the park or new crayons, to acknowledge good behavior.